Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: The Soft -Learning Framework

 We can see the objective side-steps the need to bootstrap intermediate value functions $V_{\bar{{\theta}}}(\bm{s}_{t'})$ for $t' > t$.
 Instead, it directly uses the non-zero end reward $r_T$ to derive the update for $\btheta$.
 Please see Figure~\ref{fig:soft-q-learning-pcl} (right) for an illustration.
 In practice, we combine the single- and multi-step objectives (Eqs.\ref{eq:pcl-loss} and \ref{eq:multi-loss}) together for training.

-\paragraph{Joint On- and Off-policy Training.} Finally, we highlight that the behavior policy $\pi'$ involved in the objectives Eqs.\eqref{eq:pcl-loss} and \eqref{eq:multi-loss} can be an arbitrary policy (i.e., distribution over text sequences), from which we can draw trajectories $\tau$ (i.e., text samples).
+\paragraph{Joint On- and Off-policy Training.} Finally, we highlight that the behavior policy $\pi'$ involved in the objectives Eqs.\eqref{eq:pcl-loss} and \eqref{eq:multi-loss} can be an arbitrary policy.
 For example, $\pi'$ can be a (possibly noisy) text dataset, or a set of text samples produced by other generation models, resulting in off-policy training.
 We can also set $\pi'$ to be the current generation model $\pi_\theta$ to be learned, resulting in on-policy training.
 In practice, we could first train the model with only off-policy data for warming up, and then continue with joint on- and off-policy training to further maximize the reward.